anass-knene/forking/README.md

 # forking

 1. Fork this repository
-2. Clone it on your local machine
+2. Clone it to your local machine
 3. Create a new branch called <yourname><lastname>
 4. Modify only the line with your name, specifying your favorite book/movie/music genre